 As for the entertainment – I didn’t use it at all.
 We didn’t watch any of our DVDs during labor and I didn’t even turn my Kindle on.
 We tried to get the music going during pushing, but it wasn’t working.

 The first two days I spent in hospital gowns, so most of my clothing went unused.
+But I left the hospital in my maternity clothes because of the post-delivery body issues.
 I also used the hospital mesh underwear so I wouldn’t soil my own and their pads (because OMG people! it is like a period from hell).

 I was really happy I packed some extra items for the baby because the hospital photographer people came and I was happy we had a cute yellow sleep gown to put Baby H in.
 I’m glad I had a decent looking shirt for myself since I was in a few of the photos.
 The photos turned out so lovely.
 The hospital provided diapers and wipes as well as some socks and shirts for the baby so we didn’t really need to use what we brought.